 The Witch Queen expansion for Destiny 2 will finally take us to Savathȗn's throne world after years of hype.
 In addition to her formal introduction in the Season of the Lost, we've had a good look at what's to come in the next expansion and beyond as we reach the peak of Destiny 2's story.
-More details are likely to come over the next few months but for now, let's take a look at everything we know about The Witch Queen.
+There's not long to go before a new chapter in Destiny 2 begins so let's take a look at everything we know about The Witch Queen.

 Destiny 2: The Witch Queen release date

 The Witch Queen hits PC and consoles on February 22, 2022.
-It'll come to Stadia, PS4, PS5, Xbox One and Xbox Series X, for those wanting to know.
-Cross-play and cross-save will still be active, too, so you can play on any platform with all of your pals.
+It'll come to Stadia, PS4, PS5, Xbox One and Xbox Series S/X, for those wanting to know.
+Cross-play and cross-save will still be active, too, so you can play on any platform with all of your pals and gear intact.